bytecodealliance/wasmtime/cranelift/docs/langref.rst

 Such variables can be presented to Cretonne as :term:`stack slot`\s instead.
 Stack slots are accessed with the :inst:`stack_store` and :inst:`stack_load` instructions which behave more like variable accesses in a typical programming language.
-Cretonne can perform the necessary dataflow analysis to convert stack slots to SSA form.
+Cretonne can perform the necessary data-flow analysis to convert stack slots to SSA form.

 .. _value-types: